NOAA-GFDL/HPC-ME/ppp/README.md

 ## SETUP
 Now that the FRE workflows container is created, certain files and directories must be made accessible.

+#### <ins>Repos and Configuration files

-In order to run the post-processing workflow, two directories are needed:
+In order to run the post-processing workflow, certain repositories and files are needed:

-- `fre-workflows` cloned repository
+1. `fre-workflows` cloned repository
+    - Can be found here: https://github.com/NOAA-GFDL/fre-workflows

-- directory including folders and files for container set-up and running (could be named `ppp-setup` for example)
+2. Directory that will include folders and files for container set-up and running (could be named `ppp-setup` for example)

-<ins>Data and Configuration files</ins>:

-Additionally, history files, grid spec files, and yaml configurations for the experiment run are needed.
+    - The setup/output directory consists of a few subdirectories: pp, ptmp, and temp (these are created through the runscript.sh in this repository for the container)

-Ensure you create the empty `ppp-setup` folder in an area with enough space as this is where the post-processing run output will be populated.
+    - ***Ensure you create the empty `ppp-setup` folder in an area with enough space as this is where the post-processing run output will be populated.***

+3. Yaml configuration files are also needed.
+    - Publicly available example yaml configuration files can be found here: https://github.com/NOAA-GFDL/fre-examples

+#### <ins>Data files

+Additionally, history files and grid spec files

 **If on Gaea**, history files and grid spec files are usually available in a certain location; retrieve their locations